oracle/python-cx_Oracle/README.txt

 Source Install
 --------------
-This module has been built with Oracle 10g, 11g and 12c on Linux and Windows.
+This module has been built with Oracle 11g and 12c on Linux, Windows and macOS.
-Others have reported success with other platforms such as Mac OS X.
+Others have reported success with other platforms.

 For simplified installation use pip